 Carbon cost event—means:

-An event that occurs if, for a given Regulatory Year of the Access Arrangement Period, the total carbon cost incurred (part of which may be an estimate) by Service Provider in complying with the carbon pricing mechanism established under the Clean Energy Act 2011 (Cth) and associated legislation relating to the management of greenhouse gas for that Regulatory Year is higher or lower than the forecast amount for that Regulatory Year set out in table 5.1 of Service Provider’s Access Arrangement Information.
-The carbon cost event is taken to have occurred at the time that it is possible for Service Provider to calculate the carbon costs it has incurred for a Regulatory Year without use of estimation.
+An event that occurs if, for a given Regulatory Year of the Access Arrangement Period, the Service Provider becomes liable for a carbon cost (part of which may be an estimate) in complying with a government imposed mechanism that is designed or intended to reduce or manage carbon emissions, or to otherwise reduce or manage greenhouse gas emissions, and for those costs to be passed on to end use consumers.
+The carbon cost event is taken to have occurred at the time liability for carbon costs is established.
+Actual carbon costs and associated revenues are to be reconciled at the time that it is possible for Service Provider to calculate the carbon costs it has incurred for a Regulatory Year without use of estimation.

-Insurance cap event—means:
+Insurance Cap Event—means:

-An event that would be covered by an insurance policy but for the amount that materially exceeds the policy limit, and as a result Service Provider must bear the amount of that excess loss.
-For the purposes of this Cost Pass-through Event, the relevant policy limit is the greater of the actual limit from time to time and the limit under Service Provider’s insurance cover at the time of making this Access Arrangement.
-This event excludes all costs incurred beyond an cap that are due to Service Provider’s negligence.
+An event that would be covered by an insurance policy but for the amount that materially exceeds the policy limit, and as a result the Service Provider must bear the amount of that excess loss.
+For the purposes of this Cost Pass-Through Event, the relevant policy limit is the greater of the actual limit from time to time and the limit under Service Provider’s insurance cover at the time of making this Access Arrangement.
+This event excludes all costs incurred beyond a cap that are due to Service Provider’s negligence.
 This also excludes all liability arising from the Service Provider’s unlawful conduct.

 Insurance Cap Event means an event where:

-(a) the Service Provider makes a claim or claims and receives the benefit of a payment or payments under a relevant insurance policy;
+(a) Service Provider makes a claim or claims and receives the benefit of a payment or payments under a relevant insurance policy;

-(b) the Service Provider incurs costs beyond the policy limit; and
+(b) Service Provider incurs costs beyond the policy limit; and

-(c) the costs beyond the policy limit increase the costs to the Service Provider of providing the Reference Service.
+(c) the costs beyond the policy limit increase the costs to Service Provider of providing the Reference Service.

 For this Insurance Cap Event: